 This assessment is typically performed before a child is due to commence school in order to determine if they are intellectually, emotionally and socially ready.
 A parent developmental history interview is undertaken as well as psychometric testing, clinical observations, a teacher interview (with consent) and, if warranted, kinder observations.
 A detailed written report is provided and the outcomes and recommendations are discussed in detail.
 This assessment can be a valuable platform from which to assist transition planning and facilitate school readiness.

 Assessments for Behavioural Disorders

-A behavioural assessment is necessary if there are concern about a child’s attention, concentration and behaviour.
+A behavioural assessment is necessary if there are concerns about a child’s attention, concentration and behaviour.
 While Attention Deficit Hyperactivity Disorder (ADHD), Conduct Disorder and Oppositional Defiant Disorder (ODD) are recognised conditions that are distinct from other presentations, they frequently overlap with other disorders, which can make diagnosis more complex.
 Information from home and school, as well as observations and the use of a number of clinical measures are central to a thorough assessment for behavioural disorders.

 If you feel that your child may require an assessment, or if another professional has recommended it, please contact our office on (03) 9768 9990 to discuss your options.